wasabi315/type-search-zoo/README.md

 ### Lang78

 - Type system: Hindley-Milner
-- Search flexibility:
+- Search features:
-  - Insensitive to currying/uncurrying
+  - Insensitivity to
+    - Currying/uncurrying
-  - Associative products with identity
+    - Associativity of products
+    - A function that returns a pair / a pair of functions that return the components
-  - Able to match types more general than the query type
+  - Ability to match types more general than the query type

 ```text
 > x -> x -> x